How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 - Azuma Sushi is a tiny, family-run spot with just a handful of seats at the counter, and we love the fact that you get a front-row view of the chefs as they work their magic.

-- Gyumon Kyoto has some of the best Japanese barbeque we’ve tried!
+- Gyumon Kyoto has some of the best Japanese barbecue we’ve tried!
 I’m talking beef that melts in your mouth, noodles perfectly chewy, and the atmosphere is cozy and fun.
 Even better – this restaurant is Halal!

 - Gion Soy Milk Ramen Uno Yokiko is unique because it’s vegan ramen!
-Did you know Kyoto is famous for tofu and soy proucts?
+Did you know Kyoto is famous for tofu and soy products?
 Even if you’re not vegan, you will love this ramen – rich, creamy, and delicious.

 Day 2